demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 **Notes:**
 - The following needs to be done after configuring the integration on Cortex XSOAR/Cortex XSIAM (the previous step).
-- According to [Microsoft](https://learn.microsoft.com/en-us/answers/questions/1600179/ms-teams-custom-app-takes-very-long-time-to-show-u) It usually takes upto 3-5 business days for the app to reflect in the "built for your org" section.
+- According to [Microsoft](https://learn.microsoft.com/en-us/answers/questions/1600179/ms-teams-custom-app-takes-very-long-time-to-show-u) it usually takes up to 3-5 business days for the app to reflect in the "built for your org" section.

 1. Download the ZIP file located at the bottom of this article.
 2. Uncompress the ZIP file.
 You should see 3 files (`manifest.json`, `color.png` and `outline.png`).